 For septic related education, COV has quarterly meetings with Clark County Public Health to coordinate and share information.

-As of now, the main way that COV and CCPH educates and promotes sewer connection in BBC is during the sale of a home if a bank or the County requires it, or if a septic owner requests a permit for septic repair.
-Since CCPH has primary jurisdiction over septic systems, COV relies on CCPH to conduct outreach to septic system owners for inspection and maintenance compliance through mailers, workshops, or other educational methods.
+As of now, the main way that COV and Since CCPH has primary jurisdiction over septic systems, COV relies on CCPH to conduct outreach to septic system owners for inspection and maintenance compliance through mailers, workshops, or other educational methods.

 CCPH Septic Outreach